Chairman Emeritus and Chairman, OVT Strategic Development Committee

 John Li has been with OmniVision since 1997, previously serving as an engineering manager, director and senior director of applications for OmniVision's worldwide applications group.
 Mr. Li was appointed to Vice President of System Technologies in August, 2009.
 In this role, he manages worldwide applications and the company's optics division.
 His responsibilities include system and new technology development, customer support, oversight of future product definition, and focuses on the development of wafer level camera modules.
 Mr. Li graduated from the Electrical Engineering Department of Fudan University in China.

 Vice President of Product & Manufacture Engineering

-Cooper Wu, Vice President of Product & Manufacture Engineering Cooper Wu joined OmniVision in 2001 and brings in-depth knowledge and understanding of operations and product engineering to his current position.
-In his new role, Mr. Wu has responsibility for product yield, validation and manufacture engineering for new product introductions and their ramp up to volume production.
+Cooper Wu joined OmniVision in 2001 and brings in-depth knowledge and understanding of operations and product engineering to his current position.
+In his role as Vice President of Product and Manufacture Engineering, Mr. Wu has responsibility for product yield, validation and manufacture engineering for new product introductions and their ramp up to volume production.
 Prior to his appointment to vice president in 2010, Mr. Wu held various management and engineering positions at OmniVision.
 He has been instrumental to the success of the company's operations and product engineering teams by focusing on improving product development and manufacturing processes as well as implementing operational procedures to ensure that new product lines meet customer requirements.
 Mr. Wu earned his B.S. degree in Materials Engineering from the Tatung Institute of Technology in Taiwan and his M.S. degree in Materials Science and Mechanics from Michigan State University.